Uber expands higher-margin U.S. transit software business with three new agencies

+Autos & TransportationUber expands higher-margin U.S. transit software business with three new agencies

-(Reuters) - Uber Technologies Inc on Wednesday said it had signed deals with three new transit agencies to provide routing and matching technology for their public transportation fleets, the company’s latest foray into the transit space.
+Uber Technologies Inc (UBER.N) on Wednesday said it had signed deals with three new transit agencies to provide routing and matching technology for their public transportation fleets, the company's latest foray into the transit space.

 Denver's Regional Transportation District, Cecil County Transit in Maryland and the transit agency of Central California's Porterville will use Uber's software to operate their transit or paratransit service, the company said.